Into the Labyrinth (TV series): Synopsis

-In the second series, Belor rises again from death with her own power source, the Albedo, with which she hopes to destroy Rothgo and take possession of the Nidus.
+In the second series, Belor returns with her own power source, the Albedo, with which she hopes to destroy Rothgo and take possession of the Nidus.
 However, during their battle, the two power sources collide leaving the Albedo destroyed and the Nidus split into five segments which scatter throughout time and space.
 As before, Rothgo enlists the help of Phil, Terry and Helen to retrieve the fragments which are again disguised as objects and can only be seen in reflection.
 However, this time there are two factors in their favour—Rothgo's other incarnations in time can recognize the children immediately and Rothgo himself is capable of claiming the Nidus fragments before Belor can send them into another time period (using his magical incantation "I claim the Nidus!").
-Their efforts are yet again hampered by Belor, until the final episode of the second series, when the children manage to reconstitute the Nidus.
+Their efforts are yet again hampered by Belor, until the final episode of the second series, when the children manage to reconstitute the Nidus into its former shape of a sword.
 However, this time they are unable to escape Belor and so Phil hurls the Nidus into a bottomless pool of water.
 Bereft of both the Nidus and the Albedo, Belor reverts into a lifeless skull once again.
 Fortunately however, Rothgo explains that even though the Nidus is no longer in his sole possession, it was thrown into the Waters of Time where he (and anyone else seeking enlightenment) can tap into its power whenever he desires to sustain his immortality and travel freely through time once again.

 In the third and final series, only Phil returned to assist a new sorcerer, Lazlo (played by Chris Harris).
 Lazlo's source of power was the Scarabeus, a magical amulet that fitted onto a bracelet he wore.
-Now no longer able to possess the Nidus (which was lost at the end of the previous series), Belor, who has somehow cheated death yet again, attempts to steal Lazlo's Scarabeus by once again hiding it from him in different, fictional time periods.
+Although now no longer able to possess the Nidus (which was lost at the end of the previous series), Belor rises yet again and attempts to steal Lazlo's Scarabeus by once again hiding it from him in different historical settings.
+This time, the time periods are populated by fictional characters who have come to life (Long John Silver, Dr. Jekyll and Mr. Hyde, The Phantom of the Opera, etc).
+Belor also enlists her own accomplice, the often incompetent Bram (Howard Goorney).
 Lazlo and Phil try to trace the Scarabeus using the bracelet, but they are constantly thwarted by Belor until the final episode when they are victorious and Lazlo vanquishes her.